ikuhamada/state-doc/manual.rst

   * XSF_CHARGE/CHARGE_XSF: Charge densities corresponding to the specified wave functions in the Xcrysden Structure File format

+  * PRTVLOC/PRT_VLOC/PRINT_VLOC: Local potential (sum of the local and Hartree potentials) in the Xcrysden Structure File format

 &VIBRATION ... &END
   This block is used to set parameters for the finite difference method.